crashappsec/chalk/src/docs/guide-user-guide.md

 ### Configuring Chalk

 Chalk stores its configuration inside its binary.
-Configurations can be extracted from a binary with the `chalk dump` command, and new ones loaded with the `chalk load` command.
+Configurations can be extracted from a binary with the `chalk dump` command, and new ones loaded with the `chalk load` command, which loads from either a local file or an https URL.

 The actual configuration format is designed to be at least as simple as the typical \*NIX config file whenever possible, while still supporting advanced use cases.
 The configuration file format itself is mostly in line with the NGINX family of configuration files, with sections and key/value pairs.
 For those advanced use cases, the config file also supports some limited programmability.

 Generally, the average user shouldn't need such features (and we expect the upcoming configuration wizard to fulfill most of their needs), but the people who do should find the syntax to be straightforward to anyone with basic programming experience.

 For people who want to dig into the actual configuration file, we provide an overview in [Config Overview](./guide-config-overview.md), and more details in the how-to guides for specific use cases.
 We also provide documentation via the help in `chalk help config`.

 Note that other implementations of Chalk are free to implement their own configuration mechanisms.